lsulibraries/ldl_content_management_docs/ldladmin_docs/update_metadata_webform.md

 1. For new forms, use the `Create Form` or `Import Form` options at the top.
 To update an existing form, locate the form in the list and click the `Edit` option.

-1. **For help with the form building/editing process itself,** please refer to the Islandora Wiki's documentation, [Creating and Working With XML Forms](https://github.com/Islandora/islandora/wiki/Creating-and-Working-With-XML-Forms).
+1. **For help with the form building/editing process itself,** please refer to Islandora's Duraspace documentation, [Islandora and Ingest Forms](https://wiki.duraspace.org/pages/viewpage.action?pageId=34638958), and/or GitHub documentation, [Creating and Working With XML Forms](https://github.com/Islandora/islandora/wiki/Creating-and-Working-With-XML-Forms).
+LSU and the LDL have not changed anything about how the forms are created and updated.
 As the wiki says, "XML Form builder is quite possibly the most intimidating part of Islandora" -- and as such, those mechanics are not covered here!

 1. When your edits are done, for a new form, you'll need to associate the form with one or more Content Models.
-Note that you cannot add multiple Content Models at once, but will need to repeat the

 - Return to the Form Builder page
 - Locate the line for the form you've worked on